rvcgeeks/Rvc-TCP-Station/README.md

 have gracefully closed the ongoing connection with proper --exit-- request to server.
 SIGTERM is sent by OS to running applications to give them a chance to execute cleanup and their own exit routines .. we have just made use of it.
 So by these all features of client a hidden remote control of deploy and forget type can be implemented.
+Atleast for now, server does not have this feature as it may be serving multiple clients and exit request is from client side.
+To do this we have to first close every other client connnected to it that too with proper exit requests and then leaving the port ...
+One can contribute in adding this feature however.

 How is hidden client implemented: